What parents need to know

 Is it any good?

-While Lucas takes its time developing, a terrific young cast and understated comic sensibility make this heartwarming mid-80s sleeper a winner.
+Though Lucas takes its time developing, a terrific young cast and understated comic sensibility make this heartwarming mid-'80s sleeper a winner.
 It's an honest portrayal of the highs and lows of adolescent life.
-While viewers may cringe and even laugh at Lucas's outrageous antics, they will also sympathize with him.
-That's because no matter how clever Lucas is at covering the pain of being rejected, he is still the outsider who desperately wants to fit in.
+Viewers may cringe and even laugh at Lucas' outrageous antics, but they'll also sympathize with him.
+That's because no matter how clever Lucas is at covering the pain of being rejected, he's still the outsider who desperately wants to fit in.

 The supporting characters are impressively complex as well.
 In most films of this sort, Charlie Sheen's football player would be the obvious villain.
-Playing against the stereotypical cold-hearted jock, Sheen's character looks out for Lucas, even while he is falling for the girl Lucas loves.
+Playing against type of the stereotypical coldhearted jock, Sheen's character looks out for Lucas, even while he's falling for the girl Lucas loves.
 The casting is good all around.
-Excellent early performances from Haim and Sheen, and Winona Rider in her film debut, do much to place this teen angst film a cut above most.
+Excellent early performances from Haim and Sheen, as well as Winona Rider in her film debut, do much to place this teen-angst film a cut above most.

 Families can talk about...

 Families can talk about bullying.
 What should you do if you're bullied or see someone being bullied?

 How is this movie similar to other coming-of-age tales?
 How is it different?

 Does this movie still seem relevant?
 If you could update it, how would you do it?

 |Cast:||Charlie Sheen, Corey Haim, Jeremy Piven, Winona Ryder|